AZBevier/sims/README.md

 # SEL32 Development Simulator

 This is a working copy of a simulator for the SEL Concept/32 computer.
 The current test version is for the SEL 32/27, 32/67, 32/77, 32/87 and
 32/97 computers.
 Initial support is provided for the V6 and V9 cpus.
-Support for 32/55 and extended support for the V6 and V9 computers may be added in the future.
+Support for 32/55 computers may be added in the future.

 # SEL Concept/32